Updated October, 2020

-I used to be in your shoes.
-Ha!
-Honestly, writing to P.R. agencies, huge record labels introducing myself and the publication, I still am.
+I used to be in your shoes and honestly, even to this day writing to P.R. agencies or record labels introducing myself and the publication, I still am.
 But, there’s a level of confidence that you reach after so many successes that you begin to tell yourself, I can really do this… I mean, I’m doing this.
 I think it’s the same for musicians.
 Your craft might take a long time to construe, but once you get your name out there, put in the work to get your music out there, your level of confidence will begin to follow.

 1st Tip: Give Me Your Story

 Whether you’re sending in a promotion for your music through a contact form, email or socials… please introduce yourself.
 We get way too many submissions with a name and a link.
 I want to know in 100 words what YOUR story is.
 I’m not just paying attention to the music.
 And with that, you might say, “what?
 Ashley that’s crazy, what are you doing?”
 But the truth is… to stand out in THIS industry, you HAVE to have a story.
-Now, it doesn’t mean you helped your Grandma survive until she was 97 or you saved someone out of a burning house, but tell me who YOU are.
+Tell me who YOU are.
 I believe in the musician as much as I believe in the person behind the music.

 2nd Tip: Be Professional